Danathar/automatic-parakeet-bluebuild/README.md

 This is my Custom verson of Aurora-DX.
-For the most part for Firefox and 1password.
+Add any packages to recipe.yml under recipe folder if you copy.